-As the integrity of the USDA organic standards continues to erode, a broad coalition of organic farmers and their advocates have formed the Real Organic Project.
-The organization was formed to promote the adoption of a new label designed to re-articulate the standards that the current organic label no longer guarantees.
+To counter the erosion of USDA organic standards a broad coalition of organic farmers and their advocates have formed the Real Organic Project.
+The organization was formed to promote the adoption of a new food label that would fully articulate the ethical and agroecological standards that the current label can no longer guarantee.

 “All we are seeking is transparency.” said Real Organic Executive Director Dave Chapman.
 “Our message is clear and simple.
 Organic farming must be based on healthy soil, with plants and animals as an integral part of that soil ecosystem.
 The only radical thing about our new standards is that they have been rejected by the USDA.
 They are a return to the fundamental beliefs of organic farming.”